 The first defender back sprints to the paint — not to their man.
 You stop the ball at the rim first.
 Matching up happens once the paint is protected.

 Teams that match first get scored on layups.
 Teams that protect the paint first give up kickouts they can close out to.
+The closeout footwork piece covers the technique for the closeout that follows.

 Principle 4: Communicate Early

 The first defender back calls: "I got ball!"
 The second calls their assignment.
 Early communication prevents double-guarding and leaving shooters.
+Every NBA transition possession has at least three verbal calls before the ball reaches half-court.
+Most amateur transition defenses run in silence — which is why they lose.

 The Common Mistake: Watching the Ball